Monteith, Glebe: Monteith

 Monteith was constructed after 1890 as the home of John Henry (known as 'John') Cotter, his wife Margaret and family (they had six sons) who moved in after 1894 and continued to occupy the house until the 1930s when the land was subdivided.
 John Cotter died in 1922.
 Margaret remained, with her sister and two sons (including the eldest, William who had returned to live there after his own wife had died).
 Margaret was an artistic woman and chose quite soft colours for her home, not what are commonly thought of as the rather bald "Federation" colours often used today.

 Four of their sons had died, two in World War I in Palestine (metallurgist, John, and "Tibby") and two (Lands Department cartographer, William and Tax Officer worker and athlete, Norman) through accidents.
 The house was a happy family home with many celebration dinners held in its time, mostly connected with "Tibby", the youngest son, and his cricket tours.
 Tibby was a stretcher bearer for the Australian Light Horse and was killed in the Charge at Beersheba, Palestine in 1917.
 Tibby's grave is well known to cricket enthusiasts.
 A biography of him, Tibby Cotter: fast bowler, larrikin, Anzac, by Max Bonnell and Andrew Sproul, was published in 2012.

 After Margaret died in 1936 (or 1938), the remaining two sons (William and Norman) lived there until the early 1950s.
 William died in 1950.
 His daughter was executrix and sold the house in c.
 1952 to a confectioner.
 The firm Stuart Thom was involved but the house remained a private house for a time.

-The house was used for many years as a nursing training college and more recently as part of the College of the Arts under the direction of the NSW Department of Technical Education.
+The house was used for many years as a nursing training college and up until the 1980's as part of the College of the Arts under the direction of the NSW Department of Technical Education.
 The property was further subdivided in the late 1990s and the house bought by Glen Scott for conversion back to a single residence.
 In the 1970s there was more garden planting in front of the house and its colour scheme was closer to the original scheme.